lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 In a ***unsupervised*** learning scenario, we don't have any known label values in our training data set.

 We'll train the model by finding similarities between observations.
-Once we have trained this model, more observations are added to a ***cluster*** of observations with akin characteristics.
+Once we have trained this model, more observations are added to a ***cluster*** of observations with alike characteristics.
 (Cluster = Group)

 ### **2. Techniques**